How to Categorize Google Workspace in QuickBooks (and Xero)

 Do I owe sales tax on Google Workspace?

-Depends on your state.
-About 20 states tax SaaS, including Texas, New York, Ohio, Pennsylvania, and Washington.
-California, Florida, Illinois, and Oregon don't.
-Google collects where required; verify your state's treatment if you self-assess use tax.
+Depends on your state, and it changes.
+As of 2026, about 20 states generally tax SaaS, including Texas (as a data-processing service, roughly 80% of the charge), New York, Ohio, Pennsylvania, and Washington.
+California, Florida, Illinois, and Oregon generally don't.
+Google collects where required, but rules vary by state and locality, so verify your state's current treatment if you self-assess use tax.

 What's the difference between Google Workspace and GCP for bookkeeping?